 One of the Co-Founders of the Foundation in 2006, John-Michael became full-time in 2009.

-With deep industry experience and knowlege, Shannon joined us in August of 2021.
+With deep industry experience and knowlege, Allyson joined us in January of 2022.

 Arvada Police Department / Jeffco Regional SWAT Negotiator (Retired)